 Making a choice to help others can be easy…

 …but often helping oneself is not.
 Therapy is not rocket science, but it does take real motivation and effort.
 There is no magic pill; no simple fix.
 Often, my clients spend years – if not decades – getting themselves into a pinch and getting out almost always requires a little discomfort and some work; sometimes…a lot of work.
 For most people, I believe there is a way out.

-I bounce around a lot, but most days you can find me at the First Step House Administration Office.
+I bounce around a lot, but most days you can find me at the First Step House Outpatient Facility.
 Come say what’s up!